jronallo/iiif-image/readme.md

 - Quality: Level 1 (unlikely that options other than 'default' will be supported without a pull request)
 - Format: Level 2.
 Since the format is just passed through from the parameters it receives to Imagemagick, other formats beyond the Level 2 required ones could work.
 - HTTP Features and Indicating Compliance: Left to the individual image server to implement.

+## TODO
+- Add option for using sharp to convert images and do other image manipulations (rotation, mirroring, etc)

 ## Author